Intrinsic Diophantine approximation on quadric hypersurfaces: The exceptional quadric hypersurface

-This hypersurface occupies an interesting place in the theory of intrinsic Diophantine approximation on quadratic hypersurfaces developed in this paper.
+Recall that the \emph{exceptional quadric hypersurface} is the hypersurface $M_{\form_0}$ defined by the exceptional quadratic form \eqref{form0}.
+This hypersurface occupies an interesting place in the theory of intrinsic Diophantine approximation on quadric hypersurfaces developed in this paper.
 To begin with, it has ``more rational points than expected''.
-Specifically,
+Specifically, according to Theorem \ref{theoremheathbrown}

 rather than $N_{M_\form}(\numberq) \asymp_\times \numberq^2$, which holds when $\form$ is a quadratic form on $\R^4$ which is not equivalent to $\form_0$.
-Nevertheless, these ``extra points'' do not appear to affect either the Dirichlet or Khintchine theories of these manifolds in quite the way one would expect.
-With regards to the Dirichlet theory, the extra points have no effect at all, and the optimal Dirichlet function for $M_\form$ is always $\psi_1$, independent of whether or not $\form\sim\form_0$.
-On the other hand, the extra points do affect the Khintchine theory, but not as expected: they introduce a factor of $\log\log(\numberq)$ into the series \eqref{loglog}, rather than a factor of $\log(\numberq)$ as a naive application of the Borel--Cantelli lemma would predict.
+Nevertheless, these ``extra points'' do not appear to affect either the Dirichlet- or Khintchine-type theorems of these manifolds in quite the way one would expect.
+With regards to the Dirichlet-type theorem, the extra points have no effect at all, and the optimal Dirichlet function for $M_\form$ is always $\psi_1$, independent of whether or not $\form\sim\form_0$.
+On the other hand, the extra points do affect the Khintchine-type theorem, but not as expected: they introduce a factor of $\log\log \numberq$ into the series \eqref{loglog}, rather than a factor of $\log \numberq$ as a naive application of the Borel--Cantelli lemma would predict.

-It is natural to ask whether these extraordinary properties of the exceptional quadratic hypersurface are due to special algebraic properties.
-This turns out to be the case; in this section we make ths special structure explicit, and use this explicitness to derive elementary proofs both of \eqref{specialtypecount} and of the convergence case of Theorem \ref{theoremkhinchinquadratic} for the manifold $M_{\form_0}$.
+It is natural to ask whether these extraordinary properties of the exceptional quadric hypersurface are due to special algebraic properties.
+This turns out to be the case; in this section we make this special structure explicit, and use this explicitness to derive elementary proofs both of \eqref{specialtypecount} and of the convergence case of Theorem \ref{theoremkhinchinquadratic} for the manifold $M_{\form_0}$.